surniaulula/wpsso-strip-schema-microdata/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-strip-schema-microdata/assets/icon-256x256.png">

-*Do you need to remove incorrect / incomplete Schema Microdata from your theme templates?*
+**Do you need to remove incorrect / incomplete Schema Microdata from your theme templates?**

-*Is Schema Microdata getting in the way of Google reading the preferred Schema JSON-LD markup?*
+**Is Schema Microdata getting in the way of Google reading the preferred Schema JSON-LD markup?**

-*Do you need to remove Schema Microdata added by 3rd party plugins from your content?*
+**Do you need to remove Schema Microdata added by 3rd party plugins from your content?**

-*Do you need to remove duplicate social or SEO meta tags from the head section?*
+**Do you need to remove duplicate social or SEO meta tags from the head section?**

-*Is Pinterest picking up duplicate / incorrect Schema from your theme templates?*
+**Is Pinterest picking up duplicate / incorrect Schema from your theme templates?**

-*Are you using the [WPSSO Schema JSON-LD Markup](https://wordpress.org/plugins/wpsso-schema-json-ld/) add-on, and want to remove old Schema Microdata from your theme templates?*

 The WPSSO Strip Schema Microdata (aka WPSSO SSM) add-on removes Schema Microdata markup from the webpage body section, leaving Schema JSON-LD markup and Schema meta tags in the head section untouched.
 A Strip Microdata settings page also allows you to enable the removal of duplicate / conflicting meta tags from the webpage head section.